 “Poling is all about being quiet,” says Capt.
 Scott Sommerlatte, a 22-year veteran guide on the Texas coast from Matagorda to Rockport.
 He normally fishes in water five inches to two feet deep and spends up to 12 hours a day poling his 18-foot skiff.
 “A pole flopping around and splashing will send fish packing,” he says.
 “That’s why you should buy the lightest pole you can afford.”

-There are several materials used to make push poles, from aluminum to fiberglass to carbon fiber.
+There are several materials used to make fishing push poles, from aluminum to fiberglass to carbon fiber.
 Prices range from under $200 to more than $1,500, depending on materials and length.
-Graphite or carbon-fiber versions are extremely light, stiff and the most expensive.
-Fiberglass poles are more affordable yet weigh more.
+Graphite push poles or carbon-fiber push poles are extremely light, stiff and the most expensive.
+Fiberglass push poles are more affordable yet weigh more.
 Selecting the right pole depends on budget, obviously, but also application and use.